Youth Tour Program

 YOUTH TOUR 2020

 Each summer, Hancock-Wood Electric Cooperative sponsors two students on an annual Youth Tour to Washington, D.C.
 The selected winners will receive a $500 scholarship in addition to the trip.
 Students can learn about our nation’s Capitol, the government and rural electric cooperatives while seeing the historic and cultural sights of the Washington, D.C. area.
 The Youth Tour program is an annual opportunity for more than 1,500 high school students from across the nation to represent their electric co-ops at our nation’s Capitol.

 In Washington, D.C., there will be tours of government buildings and historic monuments.
 Many tours are VIP visits to areas not available to the general public.
 Also planned are a Potomac River cruise, Youth Tour dance, a special session on electric cooperatives and a night at the theater (schedule subject to change).
 Students may also meet their local elected Congressional representatives.
 The week is filled with educational and fun activities.
 There is an opportunity for students to make life-long friendships and valuable contacts.

 A sophomore or junior who is selected to attend the National Rural Electric Cooperatives Youth Tour will be eligible for the National Youth Tour Scholarship competition as a high school senior.
 More information about this scholarship competition can be found at here.

 The program is coordinated by the Ohio’s Electric Cooperatives (OEC), Hancock-Wood’s statewide association.
 All transportation, lodging, meals and admission costs are paid by OEC.
 For safety considerations, a registered nurse, doctor and dentist are on call at the hotel at all times.
-This year, the Youth Tour will take place June 14-20.
-Additional time commitments could be required and vary by year.
+This year, the Youth Tour will take place June 19-25, 2020.

 YOUTH TOUR RULES AND ELIGIBILITY